 This guide breaks down the key shopping considerations for choosing the best soundbar for your home and extra features to look out for to upgrade your entertainment center.
-Out of numerous options available, the following products are among the top-performing models available.
+Out of numerous options, the following products are among the top-rated soundbars available.

 - BEST OVERALL: Sonos Beam – Smart TV Sound Bar with Amazon Alexa

-- BEST BUDGET SURROUND SOUND: JBL Bar 5.1 – Channel 4K Ultra HD Soundbar
+- BEST FOR SURROUND SOUND: JBL Bar 5.1 – Channel 4K Ultra HD Soundbar

 - HONORABLE MENTION: Samsung – HW-S40T 2.0 ch All-in-One Soundbar